aaron9589/esphome-for-model-railroading/README.md

 There are two files in this repo that will allow you to start using your ESP to control servos for point motor control, further instructions are below.

-1) Make a copy of servos_01.yaml and servos_01_calibrate.yaml and move to your device folder.
+1) Make a copy of servos_01.yaml and move to your device folder.
 2) Uncomment the files in your main YAML file under `packages:` - make sure the file paths to the newly copied files are correct.
 3) Follow the comments in each file, and configure your ESP for your first servo.
 Upload and reboot your ESP.
 4) Plug in your servo to the same pin defined in the YAML file.
 5) navigate to your devices new web server (eg http://sta-bd-01.local) - a web page will come up.
 6) Select the slider, and press the left or right arrow key.
 The console will update with the new value.
 Press the key until you are back at 0.0
 7) Your servo is now centred - mount your servo in your XOver with the tie bar centered between the rails.
-8) Move the slider again and note down the values for your point when Normal/Reversed.
+8) Move the slider again and update the normal/backoff values.
+These will save to the ESP.
-9) Update these values in your servos_01.yaml substutions for the point you are installing.
-10) If you have no more to calibrate - comment out the calibration file in the main YAML so the web server doesn't chew up resources and upload the new config to your ESP
-11) Test by changing your MQTT topic for the servo to CLOSED or THROWN (either manually or through something like JMRI/CATS) - confirm the point changes.
+9) Test by changing your MQTT topic for the servo to CLOSED or THROWN (either manually or through something like JMRI/CATS) - confirm the point changes.

-### Other Notes

-- ~The Servos don't initialise to open/close on start - you'll need to reset all the points when you power on the ESP.
-(CATS can do this for you easily).
-I might try and get it to initialise on boot eventually.~ This is now fixed, servos initialise when the ESP boots.

-- ~Servos buzzing can be stopped by changing the detach_time for that servo to something other than 0s.~ After installing a few I've opted to never detach and focus on getting the endpoints exact - too often when detatching the servos would flick away from the endpoint.